-The truth is that this fear does not always have to stem from your childhood.
+The truth is that this fear of strangers does not always have to stem from your childhood.
 And of course, it is not always the overprotective mother’s fault.

 Often, it stems from a traumatic social experience or is the logical consequence of a lack of self-esteem.

 Whatever the reason is why YOU suffer from it, today you will learn tips that can ACTUALLY help you.

 Because the internet is full of articles on this topic, but most of them give tips like: